MrSquiggles13/Zettelkasten/Note Taking Strategies.md

 - Sources should have their own layout note as well as individual reference note for each topic if there is more than one
 - Note on sources themselves should be a brief overview with ideas derived from said source having their own respective notes

+## Miscellaneous

+- Be consistent with note taking
+- Get used to taking notes on anything that seems interesting to oneself
+- Organization should be organic through links and sources